 Fiber Photometry Solutions

-The fiber photometry is a technique of monitoring the neuronal activity of neurons labelled with fluorescent reporter(s) in behaving lab animals that uses chronically implanted optical fiber to deliver excitation light and collects induced fluorescence from the targeted brain region.
+Fiber photometry is a technique of monitoring the neuronal activity of neurons labeled with a fluorescent reporter(s) in behaving lab animals that uses chronically implanted optical fiber to deliver excitation light and collects induced fluorescence from the targeted brain region.